zorgiepoo/Sky-Checkers/ReadMe.md

 ## Introduction
 Sky Checkers is a multiplayer game based on an old N64 Kirby mini-game.
 Knock off your enemies and be the last one standing!

-This was my first substantial programming project started during my high school years and is the only game I've finished writing.
-I now enjoy ensuring this product stays alive.

 Sky Checkers supports macOS, Windows, and Linux.
 Downloads can be found on the [releases page](https://github.com/zorgiepoo/Sky-Checkers/releases).
 For information on compiling the latest changes from source, please see [INSTALL](INSTALL).

+This game was originally written during my high school years.
+Recently, I've rewritten the renderer and netcode in addition to making other enhancements.
+Thus, the releases page may lag behind current development quite a bit.

 ## Features

 * 3D graphics supporting OpenGL and Metal backends (in the master branch)
-* Local or [online](https://zgcoder.net/software/skycheckers/images/skycheckers_ubuntu_and_osx.png) battles with 1 - 4 players (online uses port 4893 over UDP)
+* Local or [online (no audio)](https://zgcoder.net/zfw/skycheckers_play_noaudio.mov) battles with 1 - 4 players
-* AI bots with an easy, medium, or hard difficulty
+* Bots with an easy, medium, or hard difficulty
 * Gamepad support
 * [Console](https://zgcoder.net/software/skycheckers/images/console.png) for development & debugging